MathiasMinacapilli/dotfiles/README.md

-# My VIM Config
+# Dot files

-This repo is intended to share my VIM config
+This repo is intended to share my dot files (and for me to reuse them between computers)

 # Getting started